-Mould, landlords and tenants: They’re combustible combination.
+Mould, landlords and tenants: They’re a combustible combination.
 Tenants feel landlords ought to take responsibility for the problem and fix it ASAP without any cost to them.
-Landlords, on the other hand, often feel that mould and damp caused by condensation is tenants’ fault because they dry clothes inside or keep the windows closed when they shower and cook.
+Landlords, on the other hand, often feel that mould and dampness caused by condensation are tenants’ fault because they dry clothes inside or keep the windows closed when they shower and cook.

 Who is right?

 Technically, it depends on the type of mould.